For best experience please turn on javascript and use a modern browser!

 International Tax Law Masters’ Students join the CPT project

-Six students from the Advanced LL.M. in International Tax Law program (UvA/IBFD) have been selected to participate in the CPT Project as student researchers.
-They will focus their final master’s thesis on different topics related to how tax systems should be designed for a cashless, platform-based and technology-driven society.
+Six students from the Advanced LL.M. in International Tax Law programme (UvA/IBFD) have been selected to participate in the CPT Project as student researchers.
+They'll focus their final Master’s thesis on different topics related to how tax systems should be designed for a cashless, platform-based and technology-driven society.

 UvA kick-starts a partnership with NEXI Group to research on the tax implications of Cashless Payments and Fintech